 - Sign up at www.odot.org for daily metro area traffic advisories direct to your email.
 Look for the blue box on the home page, enter your email address and select your areas of interest.

-- Traffic advisories and interstate conditions also can be found in ODOT's new app in the Apple App Store.
-An Android version of the app is expected to be available in early 2019.
+- Traffic advisories and interstate conditions also can be found in ODOT's mobile app for iPhone and Android.

-- Reconstruct westbound I-44 to northbound I-235/US-77 ramp.
-Also, adds a direct connect from N. Lincoln Blvd. to US-77/Broadway Ext.
-Estimated $16 million and currently scheduled for award in 2020.
+- Reconstruction of westbound I-44 ramp to northbound I-235/US-77 and addition of a direct connect from N. Lincoln Blvd. to US-77/Broadway Ext. is estimated at $16.8 million and currently scheduled for construction in 2022.

 - 2011 — Southbound US-77 ramp to westbound I-44 at $19.2 million.
 Shown on map above in yellow.